 If your Transcript of Records and diploma are not in English, Dutch, French or German, a sworn translator must translate the documents (with the exception of the course description, the thesis/research paper and your CV).
 The translator must attach the translation to copies of the original document and stamp both documents.
 Please note: we cannot accept translations that are not attached to a copy of the original document; the translator must make sure that s/he stamps the copy of the original document and attaches the two documents to each other.

 Proof of English language proficiency is required by all applicants EXCEPT passport holders from the following countries: Australia, Canada (except Quebec), Ireland, New Zealand, UK, or USA OR those who have studied their entire Bachelor (or Master) program in one of these countries.
 No exemptions from this requirement will be made other than those mentioned here.

 - TSB Statistics checklist

-Please complete the TSB Statistics checklist as requested and upload the document.
+Please complete both pages of the TSB Statistics checklist as requested and upload the document.

 Step 2: Apply in the online application system (MySAS)

 In order to apply for this Master's program at the Tilburg School of Social and Behavioral Sciences, please take the following steps: